Infusaport Removal in Interventional Radiology

 How the Port Is Removed

-You will be transferred on a cart to the IR procedure room.
+You will be moved on a cart to the IR procedure room.

 - A nurse will check your heart rate, breathing, and blood pressure.
 You will be given medicines to help you relax and help with any pain.
 (See IV Sedation Below).